 Almost everybody around the world has heard of the famous American poet Edgar Allen Poe.
 He is known for writing what is widely considered the most famous poem of all time, The Raven.

-However it is not his written works that have landed him on this list.
-Rather, it is instead his impact upon developing the image of the United States in the eyes of Europe and later Asia.
+However, it is not his written works that have landed him on this list.
+Rather, it is instead his impact on developing the image of the United States in the eyes of Europe and later Asia.

 Many people know of Poe’s influence upon the United States on the domestic level.
 During his time in the United States he was largely poor and would regard himself as unsuccessful.